miklevin/MikeLev.in/_posts/2023-05-12-if-jekyll-supports-toml-because-both-were-made-my-tom-and-jekyll-is-in-github-why-is-yaml-now-the-bomb.md

 positive difference.
 We wouldn't still be here otherwise.
 Fortify your brain against that shit.

+One of the only objective facts you will ever know is that optimists have hard-and-fast proof their side.
+If pessimists did, we wouldn't be having this conversation.
+Think about it.

+Every argument a pessimist will ever make is speculative, what-if scenarios.
+It's projection of their their fearful thoughts, the dark place in their mind that they come from, more indicative of bad parenting than true inner self.
+They were never equipped with the tools to stand up to the onslaught.

-One of the only objective facts you will ever know is that we optimists are the only ones with hard-and-fast proof on your side.
-Every argument a pessimist will ever make is speculation, what-if scenarios that show you the fearful place from which they find their motivation (or lack thereof).
-When they tell you that something will lead to something, ask them if it has.
-If they tell you about tipping points, tell them that's a fallacy like the domino effect or the butterfly effect.
+When they tell you that something will necessarily lead to something else which will necessarily lead to something else, ask them if it already has.
+If they tell you about points of no return, explain to them (if you care about them enough) that the tipping point is a fallacy exactly like the domino effect or the butterfly effect.
+Sometimes.
+Not always.
+Not necessarily.
+With thinking like that sure, but it's a good thing you're not a scientist or politician then, huh?

 Yes, yes.
 The domino and butterfly effects do really exist, but their inevitable outcomes are a long, long, long way from forgone conclusions.
 When